ben--/resu/README.md

 ## Usage (Alpine Linux)

-A special version is provided for Alpine users that is leverages musl-libc:
+A special version is provided for Alpine users that leverages musl-libc:

 ```Dockerfile
 FROM alpine